FAQs about the DP open book exam pilots

 After the study period, will the OBE format be implemented in the pilot subject(s) for those schools participating in the study in sessions after May 2025?

 No, the intention of the OBE study is to inform future decision-making regarding OBE and to bring insight into different types of OBE formats not currently implemented at the IB.
-Therefore, for now, this study covers four exam sessions only: November 2023, May and November 2024 and May 2025.
+Therefore, for now, this study covers four exam sessions only: November 2023, May and November 2024 and May 2025, with a final retake opportunity in November 2025.

 What if the teacher teaching the pilot subject leaves?
-Will our school be able to continue our participation in the study?
+Can our school continue our participation in the study?

 Part of the study will focus on the impact of OBE on the teacher and their practices.
 This data will be collected primarily with a teacher survey which ideally would be collected from the same teacher throughout the duration of the study.
-If you anticipate staff changes this may impact the option to take part in the study.
-We will be contacting schools on a school-by-school basis to determine whether and in what capacity a school can contribute to the study.
-However, the OBE pilot research team has considered that this may be a possibility and if this is the case the pilot school and new teacher will receive clear guidance on how to maintain the integrity of the study.
+However, the OBE pilot research team has considered that this may be a possibility and if this is the case the pilot school and new teacher will be invited to participate in the surveys and schools will receive clear guidance and information so they can support the new teacher to maintain the integrity of the study.

 Will there be specimen papers, resources and teacher training to prepare us for implementation of OBE?

-The candidates in the pilot and control group schools will sit the same exams as all other candidates in their time zone.
+The students in the pilot and control group schools will sit an exam that is also sat by other students. .
 Therefore, students and teachers can prepare for the OBE using the same specimen papers.
 The only difference to the exam will be that students will be able to access a specific resource during it.
 In preparation for the pilot resources and guidance for teachers will be provided before teaching starts.
 This will include everything that is needed to prepare students and to implement the OBE for the sake of the study.

 OBE pilot subject-specific FAQs